-Few educational topics have generated as much debate over the past century than the subject of homework.
-A brief history of the use and emphasis on homework as a learning strategy in the USA reveals that it has ebbed and flowed ever since the organization of systemized schooling.
+Few educational topics have generated as much debate over the past century as the subject of homework.
+A brief history of the use and emphasis on homework as a learning strategy in the U.S.A. reveals that it has ebbed and flowed ever since the organization of systemized schooling.
 During a time when the majority of families lived and worked around an agricultural environment, homework was deemphasized.
 Then, during a time of urbanization and emphasizing college preparation for all students, homework levels increased.
-This was followed by a season of recognizing the value of individual learning styles and emphasizing what has been referred to as “soft skills” and again the employment of homework as a learning strategy waned.
-Now, over the recent decades as the USA is trailing behind other nations on educational performance ratings, the emphasis has returned.
+This increase was followed by a season of recognizing the value of individual learning styles and emphasizing what has been referred to as “soft skills.”
+Again, the employment of homework as a learning strategy waned.
+Now, over the recent decades, as the U.S.A. is trailing behind other nations on educational performance ratings, the emphasis has returned.

-There is a wide variance of opinions as to what degree student work assigned outside of the classroom actually supports learning.
-However, there has been a large amount of research conducted on the subject of homework to inform our opinions.
-What does the research say and what have we learned?
+There is a wide variance of opinions about what degree student work assigned outside of the classroom supports learning.
+However, there has been a large amount of research conducted on homework to inform our opinions.
+What does the research say, and what have we learned?
 Is there any significant correlation between the amount and type of homework with learning and achievement?
 Is the value of homework found in developing personal responsibility and self-discipline, even if there is minimal academic value?
 How much homework is appropriate?
 What kind of homework results in academic achievement?

-Many countries with the highest-scoring students on achievement tests, such as Finland, Japan, Denmark, and the Czech Republic, utilize instructional strategies that involve the assignment of little to no homework.
-Meanwhile, countries such as Greece, Thailand, and Iran, where student performance levels are at their worst, teachers assign large amounts of homework (Baker & LeTendre, 2005).
+Many countries with the highest-scoring students on achievement tests, such as Finland, Japan, Denmark, and the Czech Republic, utilize instructional strategies that involve little to no homework assignment.
+Meanwhile, in countries such as Greece, Thailand, and Iran, where student performance levels are worst, teachers assign large amounts of homework (Baker & LeTendre, 2005).

 Less than 1% of teachers and school administrators have received any formal training on the use of homework as an instructional strategy (Bennett & Kalish, 2012).

 According to the World Health Organization, children should get at least one hour of moderate-to-vigorous exercise per day.
-A study published in Preventive Medicine reveals that the average teen today is as sedentary as a senior adult is.
-The 2017 study showed that among children between the ages 6-11, 25% of boys, and 50% of girls did not meet the W.H.O. physical activity recommendation.
-Teenagers showed even lower results with 50% of adolescent boys and 75% of girls reporting physical activity of less than an hour a day.
+A study published in Preventive Medicine reveals that today’s average teen is as sedentary as a senior adult.
+The 2017 study showed that among children between the ages 6-11, 25% of boys and 50% of girls did not meet the W.H.O. physical activity recommendation.
+Teenagers showed even lower results, with 50% of adolescent boys and 75% of girls reporting physical activity of less than an hour a day.

 Where are students spending their time?
-The average 8 to 18-year-old in the USA is spending over 7 hours a day on screen time (Nielsen, 2018).
+The average 8 to 18-year-old in the U.S.A. spends over 7 hours a day on screen time (Nielsen, 2018).
 The American Heart Association recommends parents limit that time to a maximum of two hours per day, and for children ages 2 to 5, the recommendation is less than one hour.
-In addition, a University of Phoenix College of Education commissioned survey revealed that teachers are typically assigning homework at the following levels: K through 5th grade – 3 hours per week; 6-8th grade – 3.2 hours per class per week; and from 9-12th grade – 3.5 hours per class per week.
+A University of Phoenix College of Education commissioned survey revealed that teachers are typically assigning homework at the following levels: K through 5th grade – 3 hours per week; 6-8th grade – 3.2 hours per class per week; and from 9-12th grade – 3.5 hours per class per week.
 Thus, on average, high school students are being assigned 17.5 hours of homework per week.

 Now, start doing some math for an average middle or high school student: